kenlasko/docker-rpi2/README.md

 # Updates
 Docker container updates are managed via [Renovate](https://github.com/renovatebot/renovate).
 When an update is found, Renovate updates the version number in `docker-compose.yml`.
 On the RPi, a custom service called `docker-auto-update` checks every 5 minutes to see if there are any repo updates.
 If so, it runs `git pull` and then `docker compose pull` and `docker compose up -d` to update the relevant containers.

+The service is created via [setup-docker-auto-update.sh](setup-docker-auto-update.sh), which creates the services and the [update-docker.sh](update-docker.sh) script.

 # Installing and Configuring SOPS and age
 ## Installation
 ```